On the 4d/3d/2d view of the SCFT/VOA correspondence: 3d TQFT and rank zero SCFT

-Under the modular action, $|0\rangle$ is mapped to other blocks given by states in $\cH[\bT^2]$.
-The topological state-operator map identifies states in $\cH[\bT^2]$ with the line operators $\cL$ at the center of the solid torus, see Figure \ref{fig:line-block}: \\ When the line $\cL$ ends at the holomorphic boundary $H_\varepsilon$, it creates some module $M_\cL$ for the boundary VOA $V$.
-Using the same argument as for the vacuum block above, we immediately see that the torus conformal block for $|\cL\rangle$ is simply computed by the character of $M_\cL$, decorated by the vertex operator insertions.
-Now in the classic TQFT/RCFT dictionary, there exist a nice set of simple lines/anyons $\cL$, such that $M_\cL$ are simple modules for the VOA.
-For the non-unitary non-semisimple TQFTs we encounter here, the dictionary is expected to be non-trivial \cite{}.
-See for instance an example in \cite{}, where the non-vacuum characters one encounters are quite peculiar.
-For admissible level affine $SU(2)$ VOA, there is an interesting theory of modular invariance developed in \cite{}, which however is very subtle.
-It would be useful to understand it from the 3d TQFT point of view, since such VOAs clearly appear at the boundaries of 3d topological theories \cite{}, as we will see soon.
+It is proven using the standard arguments.
+First, the boundary version of the state-operator map implies that the vacuum module $V$ of the boundary VOA is the space of states on the disk $\cH[D^2]$, with our holomorphic boundary conditions $H_\varepsilon$, see Figure \ref{fig:radial}: \\ Thus the vacuum character is the trace over $\cH[D^2]$, and so is given by the TQFT partition function on the empty solid torus with the $H_\varepsilon$ boundary conditions.
+Decorating vacuum character by the boundary insertions is now straightforward.
+We start with some state in the vacuum module, $a \in \cH[D^2]$, evolve it with $q^{L_0}$ (this evolution is only nontrivial along the boundary, since the bulk is topological), adding some boundary insertions along the way, and cap it off with $a$ again, to compute the trace.
+The Figure \ref{fig:decor-tor} is self-explanatory: \\ So torus correlators $\langle \cO_1\dots \cO_n\rangle_0$ for the vacuum module are computed by the empty solid torus with $\cO_1,\dots, \cO_n$ inserted along the boundary.
+This proves that the state $|0\rangle$ created by the empty solid torus is the vacuum conformal block.
+Under the modular action, $|0\rangle$ is mapped to other states in $\cH[\bT^2]$.
+The topological state-operator map identifies $\cH[\bT^2]$ with the space of line operators $\cL$ at the center of the solid torus, see Figure \ref{fig:line-block}: \\ When the line $\cL$ ends at the holomorphic boundary $H_\varepsilon$, it creates the module $M_\cL$ for the boundary VOA $V$.
+Using the same argument as for the vacuum block, we immediately see that correlators in the torus conformal block $|\cL\rangle$ are simply computed by the character of $M_\cL$, decorated by the vertex operator insertions.
+In the standard TQFT/RCFT dictionary, there exists a finite set of simple lines/anyons $\cL$, such that $M_\cL$ are simple modules for the VOA.
+For the non-unitary non-semisimple TQFTs we may encounter, the dictionary is expected to be less trivial.
+See for instance an example of $V_{-\frac{-4n}{2n+1}}\left(\mathfrak{su}(2)\right)$ in \cite{Beem:2017ooy}, where the non-vacuum characters one encounters are quite peculiar.
+For such admissible level affine $\mathfrak{su}(2)$, there is an interesting theory of modular invariance developed in \cite{Creutzig:2012sd,Creutzig:2013yca}, which significantly enlarges the module category.
+It would be useful to understand it from the 3d TQFT point of view, since such VOAs appear at the boundaries of 3d topological theories descending from the $(A_1, D_{2n+1})$ Argyres-Douglas theories, as we will see below.